-GoodRx includes discounts from multiple sources to help make sure you always receive the lowest possible price.
+GoodRx includes discounts from multiple sources to help make sure you always receive current and competitive prices.
 If you're asked to pay a higher price than expected, it may be because the coupon your pharmacy has on file for you is out of date or you're using an older discount card instead of the most current coupon.

-To make sure you still get the lowest price available, check prices on goodrx.com and print out a new coupon the next time you refill.
+To make sure you get current prices available, check prices on goodrx.com and print out a new coupon the next time you refill.
 If you have our mobile app, just ask your pharmacist to enter the new coupon information you find on the app.